-TASK ROUTE OF EXPOSURE CONTROLS ALREADY IN PLACE?
-RIS K TO HEALTH?
-Yes/No/Not Sure ACTIONS TO BE TAKEN Skin No specific controls are used Yes SDS states that isocyanate and thinning solvent exposure can cause skin irritation.
+Task Route of exposure Controls already in place?
+Risk Risk to health?
+Yes/No/Not sure Actions to be taken Mixing Skin No specific controls are used Yes SDS states that isocyanate and thinning solvent exposure can cause skin irritation.
 The risk of exposure is high because protective clothing is generally not worn.
-Gloves and overalls should be worn as stipulated on SDS MIXING Inhalation No; the area used for this task is not mechanically ventilated Yes SDS of pre-polymer indicates only 0.4% content of volatile HDI.
-Given the nature and duration of the task, the risk of exposure from inhalation is not considered significant.
-There is risk to health from inhalation from solvents used for thinning paints.
-Air monitoring should be considered to assess levels of solvents used for thinning paints.
+Gloves and overalls should be worn as stipulated on SDS Inhalation No; the area used for this task is not mechanically Yes SDS of pre-polymer indicates only 0.4% content of volatile HDI.
+Given the nature and duration of the task, the risk of exposure from inhalation is not Air monitoring should be considered to assess levels of solvents used for thinning paints. ventilated considered significant.
+There is risk to health from inhalation of solvents used for thinning paints.
 Due to low levels of volatile HDI in paint, the risk is low, however, it may still be worth considering air monitoring for isocyanates too.
-Ingestion No eating, drinking or smoking permitted.
-No Procedures are followed.
-N/A Skin No specific controls are used Yes The risk of skin exposure is high because gloves and suitable overalls are not worn for this task.
-Isocyanates are skin irritants and Gloves and overalls should be worn as per SDS to prevent skin contact.
-COLOUR MATCHING Inhalation No specific controls are used Yes Short-term inhalation exposure of isocyanate aerosol and vapour is high during spraying because no respiratory protection is worn.
-Exposure standard may be exceeded during this task.
-Isocyanates are respiratory irritants and sensitisers This task should be performed wearing an air-fed, full-face respirator to prevent inhalation.
-Perform task in down flow spray booth.
-Immediately service down flow booth to ensure it is working as designed and installed.
+Ingestion No eating, drinking or smoking permitted in the area No Procedures are followed.
+N/A

+Task Route of exposure Controls already in place?
+Risk Risk to health?
+Yes/No/Not sure Actions to be taken Colour matching Skin No specific controls are used Yes The risk of skin exposure is high because gloves and suitable overalls are not worn for this task.
+Isocyanates are skin irritants and sensitisers.
+Gloves and overalls should be worn as per SDS to prevent skin contact.
+Inhalation Inhalation No specific controls are used Yes Short-term inhalation exposure to isocyanate aerosol and vapour is high during spraying because no respiratory protection is worn.
+Exposure This task should be performed wearing an air-fed, full-face respirator to prevent inhalation.
+Immediately s Perform task in down-flow spray booth.
+Immediately service down-flow booth to ensure it is working as designed and installed.
 Air monitoring for isocyanates is recommended unless process moved to ventilated area.
-Ingestion No eating, drinking or smoking is permitted No Procedures are followed N/A
+Ingestion No eating, drinking or smoking is permitted in the area No Procedures are followed N/A